 - HeroSmash: (2010) AE's third MMO, though the second once actually created by AE, like EpicDuel this appears to take place in an entirely different world to most of the other AE games though details are pretty limited right now.
 It is a superhero based game and is currently in the beta stages of testing.

 - Legend of Lore: There is very little information on this game at the moment except that it will be aimed at a more mature audience than AE's other previous games.
 Currently on hold.

 - Oversoul (2012) Now in Beta, it is mildly successful, it is a bit like Pokemon in the way that you can possess other NPC characters, but is possible not to.
 The micro-currency is 'Soul Gems' which, on victory, allow you the chance to guarantee (think of a Master Ball from Pokémon) a character possession.
 There are over 115 characters to possess.

 - Battle Gems (2014) in the App-store.
 It is considered to be a Broad Strokes summary of Adventure Quest, where your character uses colorful gems to battle new weird monsters.

 - Allegedly Free Game: Most of their games' online adverts always say Free To Play! until you want bonuses...
 (See Bribing Your Way to Victory)

-- Art Evolution: The original western art of AdventureQuest compared to the most recent anime art nowadays, especially the monster's graphics.
+- Art Evolution: The original western-styled art of AdventureQuest compared to the more recent anime-styled art nowadays, especially the monster's graphics.

 - Author Avatar: Practically all important (and a lot of secondary) NPCs are either based on and named after staff members.
 Most notably Artix himself, who appears in-game himself as an overzealous holy Paladin.